opulo-inc/docs/docs/semi-assembly-4-0/electronics/index.md

 1. Plug the four routed cables into their respective ports.
 Match the labels on the cables with the labels on the control board.
 Use the images below for reference.

+    !!! danger "Fully Insert Connectors"
+        Make sure that you have **fully inserted** all connectors.
+This is critical to ensure proper operation of your LumenPnP.

     ![alt text](img/IMG_3000.webp) ![alt text](img/IMG_3001.webp) ![alt text](img/IMG_3002.webp) ![alt text](img/IMG_3003.webp)

-1. Your control box interior should look like the image below.
+2. Your control box interior should look like the image below.

     ![alt text](img/IMG_3004.webp)